danielbh/danielhollcraft.com/ui/src/pages/blog/easy-caching-with-nginx-openresty/index.md

 categories: Nginx, OpenResty, Caching
 ---

-Web response time has a clear impact on if potential prospects will stay on your site and become engaged with your prodct or leave before you even have a chance to woo them.
-What happens when a website is slower than we want it to be.
+Web response time has a clear impact on if potential prospects will stay on your site and become engaged with your product or leave before you even have a chance to woo them.
+What happens when a website is slower than desired?

 Obviously website reliability is very key as well.
 When we make an api request, or request a remote stylesheet or javascript asset, we expect it to given to us.
 What happens when the resource is not available or the origin server that has the resource is down?